COVID-19 pandemic in Guangdong: Related disputes

-The government is not surprised that in late January 2020, when the COVID-19 epidemic continued and began to spread to other provinces and cities in the People’s Republic of China, a reporter from the Cable News Cable China team visited the Guangzhou Flower Market that opened before the Lunar New Year.
+In late January 2020, when the COVID-19 epidemic continued and began to spread to other provinces and cities in the People’s Republic of China, a reporter from the news team on Chinese cable television visited the Guangzhou Flower Market that opened before the Lunar New Year.
 Among them, a group of middle-aged men and women showed that they were not worried about the epidemic.
 The two "aunts" danced to the camera and shouted in Cantonese, "Don't be surprised!
 There is a government, there is a government, don't be surprised!"
 The reporter asked if they don't even need to wear masks.
 The woman replied, "Don't wear it!
 Be healthy!
 We have today every year!
 Trust the government!".
 Many netizens ridiculed their remarks.
 Fragments and screenshots of this visit were made into stickers and spread widely, resulting in many remaps.